bluegreen-labs/jungleweather/README.md

 ##### time required

 Template matching is automated so a time requirement in terms of true man hours is pointless.
-In machine time the processing of 100K images would take # days.
+Howeve, the processing of one table takes ~7 seconds.
+Which translates in roughly 6 hours of computational time to process the digitized tables within the COBECORE project.
+Although performance might vary depending on the system used the expected times would be reasonable, and measured in less than a day rather than days or weeks.

 ## Post-processing